Near-One/eth-connector/README.md

 bridgedETH for the `NEAR_RECIPIENT` (this parameter is optional here and only serves for verbose purposes to show the balance of the recipient before and after) <br/>
 Run: `$ make near-finalize-deposit-from-eth-to-evm TX_HASH=<DEPOSIT_TX_HASH_HERE> NEAR_ACCOUNT=<YOUR_NEAR_ACCOUNT_HERE> NEAR_RECIPIENT=<RECIPIENT_HERE>`

-## Near -> Ethereum transfer (nETH -> ETH)
+## Near -> Ethereum transfer (ETH -> ETH)
 WIP

 ## Advanced

+### Contract deployment

+To deploy the contract, you need at least _proverAddress_ and _nearEvmAccount_ addresses to be configured in `ethereum-config.json` prior to the deployment.

+After that call: <br />
+`$ make eth-deploy-contracts`

+As a result of the function call you will get the address of the freshly deployed `EthCustodian` that you can put in your `ethereum-config.json` file in the `ethConnectorAddress` field.

+### Other scripts

 For more advanced usage, please examine the `hardhat.config.js` file which contains a lot of scripts that are performed in this step-by-step guide via more simplified `make` commands.
 You can see the list of available tasks by running:
 <br/>
 `$ yarn hardhat`

-To show the arguments and help on how to use the specific task from the task list, use the following command structure:
+To show help and required arguments on how to use the specific task from the task list, use the following command structure:
 `$ yarn hardhat <TASK_NAME> --help` <br/>

 e.g.: